jax.sharding module#

 Return type:

-A set of global devices that this Sharding spans.
+The set of devices that this Sharding spans.

 In multi-controller JAX, the set of devices is global, i.e., includes non-addressable devices from other processes.